 In this review, I go over what the OkCupid app offers and the changes it's gone through so you can decide whether or not it's worth adding to your arsenal of free dating apps.

 Who Viewed Your Profile?

 The removal of the "who viewed me" feature was unfortunate.
 Being able to see who viewed your profile made it easier to meet people without having to search through as many profiles, and allowing other people to see that you viewed their profile too increased the chances of them messaging you.
 On more than one occasion someone saw me view their profile and messaged me first.

 Your Real Name Is Now Required

 Gone are the days of creating a unique username on OkCupid for some additional privacy.
 Now everyone is required to use their first name in their profile like the other dating apps.
 This change caused a lot of people to cancel their account.
-I remember when these changes happened, the user base in my area plummeted and I stopped using the app as a result.
+I remember when these changes happened, active users in my area plummeted and I stopped using the app shortly after.

 Questions and Answers

 One of the positives of OkCupid that has always made it unique among the free dating apps is the questions and answers feature.
 In fact, I don't know of any other dating site that has a Q&A feature with literally hundreds upon hundreds of questions you can answer totally free of charge.

 When filling out your profile you'll be prompted to answer questions on various topics ranging from sex to religion.
 Some of the questions are bizarre and very personal though, and probably should go unanswered.
 But reading answers to questions people answered in their profile is a great way to learn a lot about someones interests, beliefs, dislikes, and quirks.